-It’s been another really stellar week in Laos.
-I am constantly impressed by the delicious cuisine and the friendliness of my interactions.
+It’s been another stellar week in the Southeast Asian nation of Laos.
+I am constantly impressed by the delicious cuisine and the friendliness in my interactions.
 And this week, I had the opportunity to see more of the dramatic Laotian countryside.

 I was sold.

-So on Tuesday morning I tucked myself into the back corner of a twelve-passenger van and enjoyed/tolerated a three-hour bumpy ride headed north into the mountains to the recommended village.
+So on Tuesday morning I tucked myself into the back corner of a twelve-passenger van and enjoyed/tolerated a three-hour bumpy ride northward to the recommended village in the mountains.

 But we have to be careful with what we say.

 Perhaps an example would be most helpful at this moment.
-Let us compare two phrases that we might hear from a recent traveler to Laos.
+Let us compare two phrases that we might hear from a recent visitor to Laos.
 The sentences basically communicate the same ideas:

 “The Laos people are super sweet and everybody has a mobile phone!”